 There’s something special about March in Tasmania.

 The heat softens, the soil is still warm, and the garden begins to shift tone.
-Colours deepen, the light turns golden, and planting now allows roots to establish beautifully before winter.
-Autumn isn’t the end of the season — it’s a new chapter.
+Colours deepen, the light turns golden, and this is one of the smartest times of year to plant.
+Roots establish beautifully before winter, giving plants a strong foundation for the seasons ahead.
+Autumn isn’t the end, it’s a new chapter.

 Sweet Peas: Anticipation of Fragrance